 Make Room To Serve Cuisine for Each Holiday

-Half the fun of Christmas parties is including delicious snacks, but you probably don't want to have something predictable like chips and dip.
-You can have regular refreshments at other parties.
-If you really want to wow your guests at your Christmas gathering, host a multicultural holiday extravaganza with refreshments from each holiday.
+Half the fun of Christmas parties includes delicious snacks, but you probably don't want to have something predictable like chips and dip.
+Instead, you can have regular refreshments at other parties.
+If you're going to wow your guests at your Christmas gathering, host a multicultural holiday extravaganza with refreshments from each holiday.

-You can arrange the food buffet style or have different tables dedicated to each of the holidays.
-When it comes time to make a toast, be sure to use plastic flute glasses so that nobody will accidentally drop a glass and break it.
+You can arrange the food buffet style or have different tables dedicated to each holiday.
+When it comes time to make a toast, use plastic flute glasses so that nobody will accidentally drop a glass and break it.
 (Using plastic materials will also make it easier to clean up!)

 Overall, hosting an office holiday party is the perfect opportunity for your company to showcase its values.
 Now that you know a few tips for throwing an inclusive office holiday party, your company can celebrate diversity in the most fun way possible.